zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann.md

 During query execution, Sparse ANN employs an efficient retrieval process:

-1. **Token-level pruning**: Once a query is given to Sparse ANN, its all tokens will be pruned based on their weights.
+1. **Token-level pruning**: Once a query is given to Sparse ANN, its all tokens will be sorted based on their weights.
 Only `top_n` tokens with highest weight will be kept, so that fewer posting lists will be visited.

 2. **Cluster-level pruning**: The algorithm first computes dot product scores between the query vector and cluster summary vectors.
 Only clusters with scores above a dynamic threshold are selected for detailed examination.